What is Transformative Learning in the Humanities?

 When will the faculty seminars take place?

-There will be six faculty seminars held across four academic semesters, starting in Fall 2021 and ending in Spring 2023.
-These seminars will support 100+ CUNY faculty, who will participate with the title of “Andrew W. Mellon Transformative Learning in the Humanities Scholars” (Mellon Scholars), as well as their students (Mellon Student Scholars).
+There will be a total six faculty seminars held across four academic semesters, starting in Fall 2021 and ending in Spring 2023.
+These seminars will support 100+ CUNY faculty, who will participate with the title of “Andrew W. Mellon Transformative Learning in the Faculty Fellows” (Mellon TLH Faculty Fellows), as well as their students (Mellon Scholars).

 Who is eligible to apply for the faculty seminars?

-If I am not currently teaching due to the pandemic, can I still apply?
+If I am not currently teaching, can I still apply?

-If I am not teaching because I’m going on leave/sabbatical, can I still apply?
+If I am not teaching because I’m on leave/sabbatical, can I still apply?

-This is a three-year grant which means every semester will be different.
+You cannot hold this fellowship while on sabbatical, however this is a three-year grant which means every semester will be different.
 One might go on leave, come back, or enroll in a different graduate program.
-You participate as a fellow for one semester, so if you aren’t available in one semester, you might apply for another one.
+You participate as a fellow for only one semester, so if you aren’t available in one semester, you might apply for another one.
 We hope some early TLH fellows will then come back and lead other cohorts.

 What is included in “interpretive social sciences”?